Memory in neural activity: long-range order without criticality: Additional Numerical Results

 where $\mathcal{H}[\cdot]$ denotes the Hilbert transform.

 Fig.~\ref{fig:kuramoto_index} shows the computed Kuramoto index as a function of $\tau_D$.
 Two sharp transitions are evident at $\tau_D = 20$ and $\tau_D = 82$.
-Within the range $20 \le \tau_D \le 82$, $K$ remains close to 1, yet strictly below it, indicating a moderately high degree of synchronization.
+Within the range $20 \le \tau_D \le 82$, $K$ remains close to 1, yet strictly below it, indicating strong global phase coherence without perfect synchrony.
 This range coincides with the LRO phase identified in the main text.

-The elevated $K$ arises from avalanches of different sizes: long-range interactions and system-spanning events tend to promote synchronization, while smaller avalanches prevent perfect locking, keeping $K$ below 1.
+The fact that $K$ is close to 1 reflects the fact that neural activity across the lattice is approximately periodic and broadly aligned in phase: most sites fire in a repeating, lattice-wide rhythm.
+However, $K$ does not reach 1 because the firing times are not exactly identical across all sites.
+Instead, there is a small but spatially structured timing offset from site to site within each oscillation cycle.
+These timing offsets are large enough to break each cycle into multiple spatiotemporal activation clusters (the avalanches we analyze), rather than a single perfectly simultaneous burst, but still small compared to the overall oscillation period.
+As a result, the system exhibits both (i) near-synchronous oscillations at the global level and (ii) scale-free avalanche statistics at the level of individual co-activation events.

 Outside this range, in the down phase ($\tau_D < 20$) and the up phase ($\tau_D > 82$), $K$ drops to near zero.
 In these regimes, neural activity is either absent or static, and oscillatory dynamics are suppressed, leading to negligible phase coherence.